ktekinay/Xojo-Tokenizer/README.md

 GroupEndToken As M_Token.EndBlockToken
 ```

 Implement the `GetNextToken` event for each token.
-This is where the subclass will examine the byte at the current position and deterine the _next_ `Token` that represents it of them.
-For example, the `ValueToken` will see of the next byte is `)` and return a `GroupEndToken`, one of the operators and return an `OperatorToken`, or neither and return Null.
+This is where the subclass will examine the byte at the current position and deterine the _next_ `Token` that represents it (or them).
+For example, the `ValueToken` will see of the next byte is `)` and return a `GroupEndToken`, one of the operators and return an `OperatorToken` with its `Value` set to the operator, or neither and return Null.
 If it does return a `Token`, it will first call `M_Token.AdvancePastWhiteSpace` to leave the `bytePos` at the next availble byte that might start a new token.

 That's it.
 We are now ready to call `M_Token.Parse` on an equation like this: